 The First Time I Heard Al Jenkins

-Click here to read a piece Dan wrote nearly twenty years ago for The Mississippi Rag.
+Click here to read a piece Dan wrote over twenty years ago for The Mississippi Rag.
 The Rag was produced and edited by the late Leslie Johnson.
 Leslie was a professional journalist and a simply terrific human being.
 The Mississippi Rag was by far the finest newspaper of its kind for traditional jazz fans.
 Its presses stopped for good when Leslie passed away in January of 2009.

 Dan says: "This article is an admittedly sentimental reminiscence about the very first time I heard the legendary trombonist, Al Jenkins.
 Later on, I was lucky enough to get to know Al, and I performed with him many times around southern California.
 We recorded one CD together: Reunion With Al, on the Arbors Records label, on which I play cornet as I used to do alongside Al on those gigs around Los Angeles and Orange County, California.
 Al remains a huge influence upon my own playing; I still think of Al often and fondly."